sinega-data/knee-angle-detection/README.md

 A real-time computer vision system that detects and measures knee joint angles using MediaPipe Pose estimation and OpenCV.

-## Demo
-> Run the system and bend your knee in front of the webcam — the angle updates live on screen.

 ## Tech Stack
 - Python 3.x
 - OpenCV